Making the Most of Kidney Beans

 Enough about that.
 I love Jamaican stewed peas, and so does my partner.
 I try to make it every week, but sometimes I can't because I really should not be having pig's tail.

 Pig's tail is salted and cured, and it is just that: the tail of the pig!
 The pig's tail has to be parboiled before it can be cooked in order to remove some of the salt.
-See the full instructions below, and happy cooking!
+See the full instructions below.
+Happy cooking!

 Sorry about the lack of photos; I have trouble uploading them.
 I will add the photos as soon as I figure out what's wrong.
 There is a step-by-step video I made for you to watch if something seems confusing.